 The long and short of it is, life happens.
-In addition, things with Top Bake were so fluctuant, I had no idea where my ‘my start up’ journey was heading -let alone try to document it.
+And things with Top Bake were so fluctuant, I didn’t know where my ‘my start up’ journey was heading -let alone try to document it.
 I thought by now I’d have a success story under my belt, but unfortunately that’s not what I’m about to share.

 Here’s a quick update